XanderID/acode-snippets-PocketMine-MP/README.md

 6. Close and Open ACode Application
 7. Done, You can try typing PocketMine-MP class, function, constant

+## How To Use

-# Issues
+## Issues
-You can open Issues if any Snippet is not correct,
+You can open Issues if any Snippet is not correct